 AEG activities are centered around 1) faculty development, 2) curricular and co-curricular initiatives, and 3) research and scholarship.
 Faculty will be provided training and resources to embed interprofessional collaborative practice, ecological approaches, and cultural fluency into teaching and practice.
 This will allow for continued evolution of the curriculum to include innovative, evidence-based didactic, clinical, and community experiences in global health, primary care, and senior living.
 Finally, this grant supports student, faculty, and staff research and dissemination associated with AEG goals and objectives.

-- Lisa Dutton, Dean of Health Science; AEG PI
+- Sean Fitzpatrick, Interim Dean of Health Sciences; AEG PI

 As the Henrietta Schmoll School of Health (HSSH) enters its second decade, this grant will provide us the resources to re-envision our approach to serving our “dear neighbors” in this increasingly complex world, and to design innovative ways to train our students so they graduate with the “St. Kate’s Stamp” of cultural fluency, an understanding of ecological approaches to health, and an ability to work collaboratively on diverse teams.